joshuamkite/terraform-aws-ssh-bastion-service/README.md

-This Terraform deploys a stateless containerised sshd bastion service on AWS:
+This Terraform deploys a stateless containerised sshd bastion service on AWS with IAM based authentication:
 ===================================

 **N.B.
 If you are using a newer version of this module when you have an older version deployed, please review the changelog!**